kedaitayar/MFM2/README.md

     - UI testing
   - Redesign the UI
   - Data backup
-  - And overall do a better job at organising the project
+  - And overall do a better job at coding and organising the project

 Previous version: https://github.com/kedaitayar/MFM